tashian/heal.lgbt/content/_index.md

 Read more at [Is This Abuse?](https://www.thehotline.org/is-this-abuse/)

-Even if you can see all the clear warning signs of an abuser, it can be hard to say no!Maybe you don’t want to hurt their feelings, or you’re afraid they’ll get angry.
+Even if you can see all the clear warning signs of an abuser, it can be hard to say no!
+Maybe you don’t want to hurt their feelings, or you’re afraid they’ll get angry.
 If you're in the US, reach out to the [National Domestic Violence Hotline](http://thehotline.org/) for support.
 If you are afraid your internet usage might be monitored, call them at 800.799.7233 or TTY 800.787.3224.

 #### How to leave a toxic relationship